Kamala Harris casts tie breaking vote in Senate making Ahuja first Indian American OPM head.

-With a law degree from the University of Georgia, Ahuja “began her career as a civil rights lawyer at the US Department of Justice, litigating school desegregation cases, and filing the department’s first student racial harassment case,” according to the White House.
+She began her career as a civil rights lawyer at the US Department of Justice, litigating school desegregation cases, and filing the department’s first student racial harassment case.

-She also served as the founding executive director of the National Asian Pacific American Women’s Forum, an advocacy organization spearheading policy and education initiatives.
+From 2003 to 2008, Ahuja served as the founding executive director of the National Asian Pacific American Women’s Forum, an advocacy and membership organization.